junlabucsd/napari-mm3/docs/track-widget.md

 This widget reconstructs cell lineages from the segmented images.

 After cells are found for each channel in each time point, these labeled cells are connected across time to create complete cells and lineages.
+The lineage information is saved to a .json file.
+The notebook [here](https://github.com/junlabucsd/napari-mm3/blob/main/notebooks/napari_mm3_analysis_template.ipynb) demonstrates how to extract and visualize the data.

 **Input**
 * segmented channel TIFFs.